qingreee1/material-theme-jetbrains-docs/docs/configuration/excluded-files-colors.md

 -----
 ## Material File Colors

+**Update (02/22/18)**: Since version 1.8.2, the plugin is currently overriding the default *Non-Project Files* Color with the current theme's disabled color when the application starts, so there is no need to install the File Colors manually.
+Of course if you already changed the color it will not be applied.
+{:class='card-panel'}

 This is pretty neat, but the actual prebundled File Colors are adapted for the _Darcula/IntelliJ_ look and feels, not for the Material Themes.

-To remedy this, the Material Theme is also coming prebundled with File Colors, specifically for ++Excluded files++.
+To remedy this, the Material Theme is also coming prebundled with File Colors, specifically for **Excluded files**.

 However, because the _File Colors_ are user settings, and because the user could very possibly have modified the default Excluded Files' file colors, the plugin could not override this setting with a better suited color.
 Therefore, the plugin is bundled with **additional** excluded files colors, one for each theme.